cunger/100hoursofada/README.md

 This is a playground for learning Ada, with the following toy projects:

+* `aoc2023` solves some Advent of Code puzzles.
 * `minesweeper` is implementing the board generation and part of the game logic of Minesweeper.
 Mainly for learning AUnit and trying pre- and post-conditions.
+* `playground` collects bits and pieces to try out.
+* `semaphores` is a basic implementation of a semaphore and a timed semaphore.
+Also to get familiar with tasks and timing.
+* `sniff` is a simple, crude port scanner.
+Mainly for learning network programming.
 * `watchdog` is a basic implementation of a [watchdog timer](https://en.wikipedia.org/wiki/Watchdog_timer).
 Mainly to get familiar with tasks and timing.
-* `semaphores` is a basic implementation of a semaphore and a timed semaphore.
-Also to get familiar with tasks and timing.
-* `aoc2023` solves some Advent of Code puzzles.
-* `playground` collects bits and pieces to try out.

 The general project structure was extracted into a template: https://github.com/cunger/alr-template